Siti Rukiah

 S. Rukiah (also known as Siti Rukiah Kertapati; April 25, 1927 – June 7, 1996) was an Indonesian poet and novelist.

 Biography

 Siti Rukiah was born in Purwakarta, West Java on April 25, 1927.
 After her graduation, she pursued teaching in Purwakarta, before initiating her career into writing.
-She began by writing poems for magazines like "Age Wave", and moved on to write short stories, children's stories and novels.
+She began by writing poems for magazines like "Zaman Gelombang" (Era of Waves), and moved on to write short stories, children's stories and novels.
 In 1948, she joined the literary magazine Poedjangga Baroe as its Purwakarta correspondent, and in 1950 she moved to Jakarta to become the journal's editorial secretary.
 Her first novel also appeared in 1950, entitled Kedjatuhan dan Hati (The Fall and the Heart).
 Though a lesser known classic, the novel strongly presents the dark side of the revolution touching the lives of peoples and their emotions.